Ahmed-Issa-hub/Excel-Marketing-Dashboard/README.md

 ### 📌 Project Title & Overview

     📊 This project analyzes multi-platform marketing campaign data to extract actionable insights using only Microsoft Excel.
-No code, just clean data analysis with pivot tables, charts, and dashboards.

 ### 🎯 Objectives